ladroid/goku/README.md

 - also enable the `bundled` feature, which will build a static library for you; or
 - use a static SDL2 library from vcpkg as described below.

+### Pixel Character Generator Setup
+For the new feature pixel character generator make sure that Python 3 and PyTorch is installed.
+Currently the AI is written in Python however there is a plan to rewrite it in Rust by using [tch-rs](https://github.com/LaurentMazare/tch-rs).

+#### How to install PyTorch
+> pip3 install torch torchvision torchaudio

+For more information chack out [here](https://pytorch.org/get-started/locally/)

+#### How to set up PyO3
+PyO3 uses a build script (backed by the pyo3-build-config crate) to determine the Python version and set the correct linker arguments.
+By default it will attempt to use the following in order:

+* Any active Python virtualenv.
+* The python executable (if it's a Python 3 interpreter).
+* The python3 executable.

+You can override the Python interpreter by setting the `PYO3_PYTHON` environment variable, e.g. `PYO3_PYTHON=python3.6`, `PYO3_PYTHON=/usr/bin/python3.9`, or even a PyPy interpreter `PYO3_PYTHON=pypy3`.

 ## Features

 * Graphics: